 Many in-person events can also be held online.
 Look into online galas and auctions.
 Get creative with your efforts to help attract a larger audience.
 Remember, since these events are held online, you’ll have unlimited reach and even greater potential for fundraising.

 No matter where you’re at in your fundraising efforts, our team at iWave is here to help you.
-Reach out to us today to learn more about how our wealth screenings can help you cultivate major donors and start rejuvenating your fundraising strategy.
+Reach out to us today to learn more about how our fundraising intelligence can help you cultivate major donors and start rejuvenating your fundraising strategy.